Grow your own way with these proven tips and tricks for crafting an effective franchise marketing plan.

-One of the first things you can do to get your local SEO in tip-top shape is to make sure each of your locations has a verified, accurate, and optimized Google My Business listing.
+One of the first things businesses can do to get their local marketing SEO in tip-top shape is to make sure each location has a verified, accurate, and optimized Google Business Profile.

 You also want to check that each local directory listing has the most accurate and updated information, particularly with things like store hours fluctuating during the pandemic.
 Other ways to set your local SEO up for success include:

 Pro tip: Search Engine Journal reports you can also boost your local franchise SEO through proper NAP (nap, address, phone) listings, leveraging location-specific keywords, and building local backlinks.

 3. Explore geofencing to get an edge over competitors

 While geofencing is one of the newer digital advertising techniques to crop up in recent years, it’s already growing in popularity.